 Begin paying off student loans.
 Most student loans allow a brief grace period following graduation, during which no payments are due.
 Once that period is up, however, you’ll need to begin payments unless you qualify for a deferment because of unemployment or health problems.
 Federal loans offer several repayment options, including an income-based option that may enable you to meet the minimum payment— even if your first post-college job does not offer a substantial salary.

 Build your credit score.
-Building good credit can help you qualify for low-interest loans, score an apartment, get a job, qualify for a mortgage, and help create the life you want to live.
+Building good credit can help you qualify for low-interest loans, secure an apartment, get a job, qualify for a mortgage, and help create the life you want to live.
 The most important element credit agencies consider when figuring your credit score is your payment record.
 So whatever you do, don’t ignore the payment-due letters you receive for your student loans, credit card debt, or other liabilities.

 If you have trouble making your minimum payments, call your creditors and explain your situation.
 The company might be able to work out a payment plan that you can live with.
-If you don’t pay the bills, you’ll start getting calls from collection agencies—and this will likely hurt your credit score, which will likely make borrowing in the future more difficult and more expensive.
+If you don’t pay the bills, you’ll start getting calls from collection agencies—and this will likely hurt your credit score, which might make borrowing in the future more difficult and more expensive.

 4. Develop a spending plan.